Health Care Payment System

 Workers' Compensation Certified Health Care Providers

-The Health Care Advisory Panel in accordance with 19 Del.
+The Workers’ Compensation Oversight Panel, in accordance with 19 Del.
 C. §2322D, established a certification process for health care providers who treat Delaware's injured workers.
 This link provides a list of those health care providers who are certified to date.
 Each day the Office of Workers' Compensation receives additional applications and updated information; consequently, the list cannot be all inclusive and will regularly change to reflect newly certified providers.
 If you do not see a particular health care provider on this list and you need to know if that provider is certified to treat workers' compensation patients, we recommend you check directly with the provider.

 Continuing Education Course Requirement